smbct/LOLH/README.md

 ## Examples

-### artificial dataset:
+### Artificial dataset

-Randomly generated LOLH instances.

 In this example, an artificial dataset is randomly generated, by imitating the distribution of single-cell data.
 This dataset is used to compare several implementations for logical inference and classification.
-The complete example can be executed from the script 'main.py'.
+The complete example can be executed from the script `main.py`.

-### Imagine dataset:
+### Imagine dataset

 In this example, several analysis are performed on a single-cell dataset.
-This dataset is a pbmc matrix obtained by Imagine institute (https://www.institutimagine.org/fr).
-The dataset is available from http://doi.org/10.5281/zenodo.4730807.
+This dataset is a pbmc matrix obtained by [Imagine institute](https://www.institutimagine.org/fr).
+The dataset is available at http://doi.org/10.5281/zenodo.4730807.
+The script `init.sh` allows to automatically download the dataset and to perform its discretization.

-#### Coexpression analysis
+* Coexpression analysis:

 The analysis of coexpression consists in computing discrete correlations between the genes across the dataset.
+This analysis can be performed with the script `coexpression_main.py`

-#### Dynamical analysis
+* Dynamical analysis:

 ## Acknowledgment: